wcgordon1/lamplighter/manuscript/active/ch6_Parts_and_Promises.md

 "Patience.
 And knowing when to stop before you break something."
 Tamsin packed away the tools with practiced efficiency.
 "Want to try lighting it?
 We can test the vent positions with a low-level cadence."

 Ivy nodded, feeling a flutter of nervous excitement.
-The lantern felt different now that she understood its internal workings—not just a tool, but a precision instrument requiring respect and careful handling.
+The lantern felt different now that she understood its internal workings; not just a tool, but a precision instrument requiring respect and careful handling.

 "March cadence," Tamsin said.
 "Two in, two out, nice and steady.
 Just enough to get the mantle warm and test the vent response."